RMartin-06/DsMag-Updater/README.md

 A Minecraft mods updater

 PayPal <3: https://paypal.me/rmartingon
-Update your server's players mods with just changing the version!
+Update your server's player's mods with just changing the version!
 - Enter in DsUpdater.txt, delete the examples and type in your file server's link.

 Support me by donating to PayPal for more FASCINATING projects.